 Finally, it's ideal to rest artwork on crates or something stable to prevent them from having direct contact with the ground, in case of flooding, for example.
 You can even purchase foam corners to give your stored art a little extra protection.

-If you're eying artwork and aren't sure about placement or storage best practices for that specific medium, contact us!
+If you're eying artwork from the Sorelle collection and aren't sure about placement or storage best practices for that specific medium, contact us!
 Our Art Advisors can help you determine the best artwork for your space.
 Learn more about our complimentary Art Advisory services here, or start expanding your art collection by browsing by Artist.